-If you plan to pasteurize milk or make cheese or butter, you may also require special equipment for those process.
-Molds, kitchen utensils, fat separators, cheese caves, cultures and more may be needed.
+If you plan to pasteurize milk or make cheese or butter, you may also require special equipment for those processes.
+Molds, kitchen utensils, fat separators, cheese caves, cultures, and more may be needed.

 Finally, a milk stand is a must.
 It elevates goats to a height more comfortable for you to work at.
 Plus it’s a useful tool to ensure you don’t lose milk to goat-related accidents or bad behavior.

 No goat is born knowing how to be a good dairy goat.
 A goat’s natural instinct is to kick you off when you try to take their milk.
 So, you will need to train your goats to tolerate being milked.

 1. Udderly Comfortable

 It helps to begin handling your goat’s udder long before they have their first freshening.
 This way they are already acclimated to your touch when you begin to milk them.

 It also helps to get goats used to eating from and being trapped on the milk stand before you ever try to milk them.
 Make them feel at home on the stand for the best results.

 There are a few easy ways to help ensure the safety of your goat’s milk for your family.
 Using clean equipment to milk and washing the udder and belly area before milking, is a good starting point.

 Making sure milk is refrigerated as quickly as possible will reduce the risk for pathogens to propagate in your milk.
 Milk should be strained and refrigerated or otherwise processed within 2 hours of milking (preferably a lot sooner).